-The Conduct Review Committee, which met once in 2020, is comprised of five Directors.
-The purpose of the Conduct Review Committee is to ensure that all proposed related party transactions with the credit union are deemed fair to the credit union and that best judgment is exercised in all matters of related party relationships.
+The Conduct Review Committee, which met three times in 2021, is comprised of five Directors.
+The purpose of the Conduct Review Committee is to ensure that all proposed related-party transactions with the credit union are deemed fair to the credit union and that best judgment is exercised in all matters of related-party relationships.